-Thomas Clouser, Mark Miyashita and Mikhail Nesterenko1 Dept. of Computer Science, Kent State University, Kent, OH, 44242, USA
+Thomas Clouser1, Mark Miyashita1, and Mikhail Nesterenko^{1,}

-Abstract
+Department of Computer Science, Kent State University, Kent, OH 44242, USA {tclouser,mmiyashi,mikhail}@cs.kent.edu

+Abstract.
 We present a concurrent face routing CFR algorithm.
 We formally prove that the worst case latency of our algorithm is asymptotically optimal.
-Our simulation results demonstrate that, on average, the path stretch, i.e. the speed of message delivery, achieved by CFR is significantly better than by other known geometric routing algorithms In fact, it approaches the shortest possible path.
-CFR maintains its advantage over the other algorithms in pure form as well as in combination with greedy routing.
-CFR displays this performance superiority both on planar and non-planar graphs.
+Our simulation results demonstrate that, on average, CFR significantly outperforms the best known geometric routing algorithms in the path stretch: the speed of message delivery.
+Its performance approaches the shortest possible path.
+CFR maintains its advantage over the other algorithms in pure form as well as in combination with greedy routing; on planar as well as on non-planar graphs.

-Keywords: Geometric routing; ad hoc wireless routing.
+Key words: geometric routing, ad hoc wireless routing

-1. Introduction
+1 Introduction

-Geometric routing is an elegant approach to data dissemination in resourceconstrained and large-scale ad hoc networks.
+Geometric routing is an elegant approach to data dissemination in resource-constrained and large-scale ad hoc networks.
 Geometric routing is attractive because it does not require nodes to maintain, or messages to carry, extensive state or routing information.
-Geometric routing algorithm rely instead on known global node coordinates.
 This lack of routing infrastructure makes such algorithms a popular initialization or fallback option for other routing schemes.
-Therefore, geometric routing optimization is of interest to the broad community of ad hoc wireless network designers.
+Therefore, geometric routing optimization is of interest to the broad community of wireless sensor network designers.

 In geometric routing, each node knows its own and its neighbors' coordinates.
-Using low-cost GPS receivers or location estimation algorithms [6, 13], wireless nodes can learn their relative location with respect to the other nodes and then use this information to make routing decisions.
+Using low-cost GPS receivers or location estimation algorithms [1,2], wireless sensor nodes can learn their relative location with respect to the other nodes and then use this information to make routing decisions.
 The message source node knows the coordinates of the destination node.
-These coordinates may be obtained from a location service [1, 26].
+These coordinates may be obtained from a location service [3, 4].
 The information that the message can carry does not depend on the network size.
 Each forwarding node does not maintain any extensive routing data or keep any information about forwarded messages between message transmissions.